ifmay/Farkle/README.md

-# Farkle CPSC 224 Individual Project - HW4 GUI
+# Farkle

-Individual Farkle GUI assignment repository for CPSC 224 course
+Project Information:
+Completed as project for CPSC 224: Software Engineering

-- Student:  Izzy May
+Student: Isabelle May
-- Semester: Spring 2024
+Semester: Spring 2024